 If the company going bankrupt is large, the trustee may be able to sell an entire division to another company.
 In such cases, many of the employees may be able to keep their jobs by working for the new company.

 The general idea behind Chapter 7 bankruptcy is to liquidate everything in an attempt to pay all the debts.
 For the most part, this is the principle that guides the overall process.
 However, there are two significant exceptions I want to mention.

 First, bankruptcy law recognizes that certain types of assets are so important they should not be taken away.
-Such assets are called EXEMPT PROPERTY.
-For example, an individual debtor is, by law, allowed to keep his car, his clothing, and his pension.
+Such assets are called "exempt property".
+For example, an individual debtor who file for Chapter 7 bankruptcy is, by law, allowed to keep his car, his clothing, and his pension.

 Second, bankruptcy law also recognizes that some debts, called PRIORITY DEBTS are more important than others.
 During a Chapter 7 bankruptcy, priority debts must be paid back before any other debts.
 In other words, creditors who hold non-priority debts will not receive anything unless there is more than enough money to pay back all the priority debts in full.

 When an individual files for Chapter 7, priority debts include taxes and other government debts, child support, alimony, student loans, and criminal restitution.
 When a company files for Chapter 7, priority debts include taxes and other government debts, salaries (subject to fixed limits), and contributions to employee benefit plans.